AdobeDocs/experience-manager-cloud-manager.en/help/using/custom-permissions.md

 ### What happens if a user has permission to edit an environment/pipeline but doesn't have access to a program which contains the environment/pipeline?

 In this case the user won't be able to access the environment or pipeline if they don't have the **Program Access** permissions containing the environment or pipeline.

+### What happens if I have both AEM as a Cloud Service and AMS programs in the same IMS org?
+Can I manage permissions from one profile? {#ams-and-aemaacs}

+You should create separate profile for each product type (i.e. one for AEM as Cloud Service and one for Adobe Managed Services or AMS).